|Bid||170.04 x 800|

-|52 Week Range||145.78 - 191.49|
+|52 Week Range||152.89 - 191.49|

-|Beta (3Y Monthly)||0.69|
+|Beta (3Y Monthly)||0.54|

-|PE Ratio (TTM)||23.30|
+|PE Ratio (TTM)||22.31|

-|Forward Dividend & Yield||8.20 (4.46%)|
+|Forward Dividend & Yield||8.20 (4.72%)|

 |1y Target Est||N/A|

 Simon Property Group Inc NYSE:SPGView full report here!
-Summary * Perception of the company's creditworthiness is neutral * ETFs holding this stock have seen outflows over the last one-month * Bearish sentiment is low Bearish sentimentShort interest | PositiveShort interest is low for SPG with fewer than 5% of shares on loan.
-This could indicate that investors who seek to profit from falling equity prices.
-Money flowETF/Index ownership | NegativeETF activity is negative.
-Over the last one-month, outflows of investor capital in ETFs holding SPG totaled $9.65 billion.
-Additionally, the rate of outflows appears to be accelerating.
-Economic sentimentPMI by IHS Markit | NeutralAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Financialsis falling.
-The rate of decline is very significant relative to the trend shown over the past year.
-The rate of contraction may ease in the coming months, however.
-Credit worthinessCredit default swap | NeutralThe current level displays a neutral indicator.
+Summary * Perception of the company's creditworthiness is positive * ETFs holding this stock are seeing positive inflows but are weakening * Bearish sentiment is low * Economic output in this company's sector is expanding Bearish sentimentShort interest | PositiveShort interest is extremely low for SPG with fewer than 1% of shares on loan.
+This could indicate that investors who seek to profit from falling equity prices are not currently targeting SPG.
+Money flowETF/Index ownership | NegativeETF activity is negative and may be weakening.
+The net inflows of $3.88 billion over the last one-month into ETFs that hold SPG are among the lowest of the last year and appear to be slowing.
+Economic sentimentPMI by IHS Markit | PositiveAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Financials sector is rising.
+The rate of growth is strong relative to the trend shown over the past year.
+Credit worthinessCredit default swap | PositiveThe current level displays a positive indicator.
 SPG credit default swap spreads are within the middle of their range for the last three years.Please send all inquiries related to the report to firstname.lastname@example.org.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
 To the fullest extent permitted by law, IHS Markit disclaims any responsibility or liability, whether in contract, tort (including, without limitation, negligence), equity or otherwise, for any loss or damage arising from any reliance on or the use of this material in any way.
 Please view the full legal disclaimer and methodology information on pages 2-3 of the full report.